Please leave a comment, we’d love to hear from you!

 Wednesday, 25 January 2017

 Ninety five-year-old Grace Dixon has a reputation amongst many at SIM for being a faithful pray-er.
 She even catches the train part of the way to a prayer meeting to the other side of Sydney from where she lives!
-Grace shared her story as a missionary going to India after World War Two, and her service in Pakistan and Bangladesh.
+Grace shared her story as a missionary going to Asia after World War Two, and her service in South Asia.
 She also offers some advice to younger Christians and for those who struggle to be disciplined in their prayer life...

 Thursday, 12 January 2017